NAME

 -

-Maximum number of retry attempts for transient failures.
+Maximum number of reconnection attempts for streaming operations (watch, lease_keepalive, election_observe) after a connection failure.
 Default is 3.
-Set to 0 to disable retries.
+Set to 0 to disable automatic reconnection.

 - health_interval